نوع مقاله : مقاله پژوهشی

 This study adopts a doctrinal research methodology, primarily involving the analysis of library data sourced from Islamic jurists and legal scholars.
 The doctrinal approach is appropriate for this research as it involves a detailed examination of legal principles and their application to contemporary issues.
 The research framework includes the following steps:

 Analysis of Cryptocurrencies: An in-depth investigation into the nature of cryptocurrencies, including their creation, trading mechanisms, and the risks associated with them.
-This step involves understanding the technical aspects of cryptocurrencies to determine whether they inherently possess the characteristics of Gharar.
+This step involves understanding the technical aspects of cryptocurrencies to determine whether they inherently possess the characteristics of risk.

 ∴ Results & Discussion ∴